BooleanMind/Microsoft-365-Endpoints/README.md

 **Important Notes**
 -----------------

 * These files are provided as-is, and you should verify their accuracy and suitability for your specific use case.
-In my experience, additional IPs are still needed to make OFFICE 365 work through Pfsense firewall, but these file are a good starting point.
+In my experience, additional IPs are still needed to make OFFICE 365 work through Pfsense firewall, but these files are a good starting point.

 **Contributing**
 ------------